readyvivian/cse15l-lab-reports/week5-lab-report.md

 ### `grep -i`

-This command ignore cases when searching.
+This command ignores cases when searching.

-* Example 1:
+* Example 1: This command is useful in this example because it ignores cases so that "Hong" is also a result for searching "hong".
   ```
   % grep -i "hong" written_2/travel_guides/berlitz1/HandRHongKong.txt
           Hong Kong has some of the most luxurious hotels in the